chubin/wttr.in/README.md

     $ ve/bin/pip install -r requirements.txt
     $ ve/bin/pip bin/srv.py

-(pyte 0.6 is not yet released and it should be installed direct from the source code from its GitHub repository at the moment).

 Also, you need to install the geoip2 database.
 You can use a free database GeoLite2, that can be downloaded from http://dev.maxmind.com/geoip/geoip2/geolite2/